Get your own pair of the latest (and quite possibly the greatest) floating sunglasses to hit the market.

 Here at Extreme Nomads, we’re damn serious about our watershades.

-Last year, we searched high and low for the ultimate pair of watersports sunglasses for all the high impact sports (like kiteboarding and windsurfing) that we do; and even though we love what we found, we were still left wanting for a pair of awesome floating sunglasses for our mellower salt water sessions.
+Last year, we searched high and low for the ultimate pair of watersports sunglasses for all the high impact sports (like kiteboarding and windsurfing) that we do; and even though we love what we found, we were still left wanting for a pair of polarized sunglasses that float for our mellower salt water sessions.

 And so the search continued.